 Robert, Personal Injury Client

 Sean was great to work with.
 He was able to recover damages even after several lawyers told me I didn’t have a case!
 He was very responsive and took time to explain things.

 RobertPersonal Injury Client

 THE UBER LAWYER™

-Is the only multi-state practice in the United States tailored to prosecuting claims involving Uber and Lyft accidents.
+Is the first multi-state practice in the United States tailored to prosecuting claims involving Uber and Lyft accidents.
 It is crucial to retain an experienced and knowledgable Uber accident lawyer since Uber accidents can be much more complex.

-Can I File a Case Against Uber for My Accident?
+Can I File a Case Against Uber for my Accident?

 Assuming that your Uber driver’s negligence caused an accident leading your injury, you may have a legal right against Uber.
 It is important to speak to our Uber accident lawyers to evaluate your potential claim to determine how to get the maximum recovery your case deserves.

 If an Uber driver causes an accident, the victim is entitled to bring a negligence claim against the Uber driver’s insurer, and collect an amount subject to the insurance coverage.
 In Illinois, Uber is obligated to carry a primary insurance policy to cover any accidents during your ride.
 During your Uber ride in Chicago, the policy covers $1,000,000 for death, personal injury, and property damage, that of which may be satisfied by either the Uber policy, the driver’s personal policy, or a combination of both.